-Cassowary Coast Regional Council (CCRC) owns, operates and maintains 315 open spaces.
+Cassowary Coast Regional Council (CCRC) owns, operates and maintains over 500 hectares of Parks and Open Spaces across the region.
 These open spaces fall under a wide variety of categories with an equally diverse levels of embellishments.
-The proposed Park Hierarchy, Function and Embellishments will allow for future assignment of each of these spaces to a clearly defined category to;
+The proposed Park Hierarchy, Function and Embellishments will allow for future assignment of each of these spaces to a clearly defined category to:

 - a.
-Create a uniform system to categorise open spaces - b.
-Create a uniform level of embellishment for each category - c.
+Create a uniform system to categorise open spaces; - b.
+Create a uniform level of embellishment for each category; and - c.
 Create a uniform level of service for each category.